Sangli, Miraj and Kupwad City Municipal Corporation: 2018

+2018

 Municipal elections were held on 3 August 2018 to elect a total of 78 councillors in 38 wards.
 The BJP won an absolute majority in the 2018 elections, marking the first time the city had a mayor from the party.
 Sangita Khot (BJP) was elected as the mayor and Dhiraj Suryawanshi (BJP) as the deputy mayor.

 2021 by-election

 In the 2021 mayor and deputy mayor elections, the NCP, INC and Shiv Sena coalition defeated the BJP.
 This election, Digvijay Suryawanshi (NCP) was elected as the Mayor and Umesh Patil (INC) as the Deputy Mayor.
 In this election, some of the BJP councillors changed their party and they had to face this defeat.

+2026

+BJP won an absolute majority.
+Dheeraj Suryavanshi (BJP) was elected mayor.

 Taxes

 The municipal corporation recently added a new tax as a substitute for the octroi, i.e. the Local Body Tax, from 25 September 2013 onward.